Multiple Pregnancy - Twins, Triplets

 When a woman becomes pregnant, the process of conception does not always stop at one baby.
 A pregnancy of more than one fetus concurrently is called a multiple pregnancy.
 While the majority of multiple pregnancies refer to twin/triplets, with the increase in the use of fertility drugs, multiples have been growing in number in recent years.

-When a female releases more than one egg, when she ovulates twice or she ovulates threee times two/three eggs and all eggs are fertilized, dizygotic twins/trizygotic triplets (fraternal or nonidentical) twins/triplets are created.
-On the other hand if one egg is released with only one sperm fertilizing the egg and the egg then splits into multiple embryos monozygotic or maternal/identical twins/triplets are created.
+When a female releases more than one egg, when she ovulates twice or she ovulates three times two/three eggs and all eggs are fertilized, dizygotic twins/trizygotic triplets (fraternal or nonidentical) twins/triplets are created.

 Dizygotic or Fraternal twins/triplets are the most common form of twin/triplet birth.
 They happen when separate eggs are fertilized by separate sperms.
 The incidence of dizygotic twins depends on the woman's ethnic backgroud.
 Africans have a higher incidence, Caucasians are somewhere in the middle, and Asians have the lowest incidence.
 Contrary to common belief, fraternal twins/triplets do not have to be of opposite sexes.
 Fraternal twins/triplets can have differing blood types, hair color, eye color and even body type upon birth.
 All dizygotic fraternal twins/triplets will have different amniotic sacs and, most often, different placentas.